LilBank/restaurant-pos/README.md

 # Restaurant Point Of Sale (POS)

-**Restaurant POS** replace the use of paper for ordering system.
-With security, every employee must sign up and login in work so we could classify which dish is ordered by who in case of responsibility needed. (all user’s data are stored in database)
-Daily sales are recorded for monthly progress. (also recorded in database) Manager mode will be added in this program. (adding or removing a menu or set a promotion.
-Menu buttons are created from menu stored in database.
+**Restaurant POS** is the application replacing the use of paper for ordering system.
+It can be very useful to restaurants that currently lack uses of technology, to improve efficiency and speed of transaction.

 ## Prerequisites